hulloitskai/express-starter/README.md

 `yarn dk-start`.
 The container can also be paused with `yarn dk-pause`.

 To remove the container entirely, run `yarn dk-down`.

+If you have multiple environments / tags, you can have the `Yarn dk-...` scripts target a different image by editing the `.env` file with the correct `BUILD_ENV` and `BUILD_TAG`.

 ### Accessing Volumes on Mac OS X